 In order to be competitive, and responsible, in today’s digital world, addressing the needs of the entire online community is a must.

-Over the course of a few posts, we’ll look at the definition of ADA, why being compliant is important, and some ways you can assess and then design your site to meet these requirements.
+We’ll look at the definition of ADA, why being compliant is important, and some ways you can assess and then design your site to meet these requirements.

 What is the Americans with Disabilities Act (ADA)?